MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 If you want to automatically release a sales document, turn on the **Auto Release Sales Order** toggle.

 If you don't want to send automatic shipping confirmations to customers, turn off the **Send Shipping Confirmation** toggle.
-That can be useful if you sell digital goods or want to use alternative notification mechanism.
+Turning the toggle off can be useful if you sell digital goods or want to use another notification mechanism.

 If you select the **Shopify Order No. on Doc.
 Line** field, [!INCLUDE [prod_short](../includes/prod_short.md)] inserts sales lines of the type **Comment** with the Shopify order number.

->[!NOTE]
+> [!NOTE]
->The sales document in [!INCLUDE[prod_short](../includes/prod_short.md)] links to the Shopify order, and you can add the **Shopify Order No.** field to the list or card pages for sales orders, invoices, and shipment.
+> The sales document in [!INCLUDE[prod_short](../includes/prod_short.md)] links to the Shopify order, and you can add the **Shopify Order No.** field to the list or card pages for sales orders, invoices, and shipment.
 To learn more about adding a field, go to [Start personalizing by using the personalization mode](../ui-personalization-user.md#start-personalizing-by-using-the-personalization-mode).

 In the **Tax area priority** field, prioritize how to select a tax area code for addresses on orders.
 The Shopify order you import contains information about taxes.
 Taxes are recalculated when you create sales documents, so it's important that the VAT or tax settings are correct in [!INCLUDE[prod_short](../includes/prod_short.md)].
 To learn more about taxes, go to [Set Up Taxes for the Shopify Connection](setup-taxes.md).